UPBGE/UPBGE-Docs/source/manual/python_components/introduction.rst

          self.object.applyRotation((0, 0, rotate), True)

-The property types supported are float, integer, boolean, string, set (for enumeration) and Vector 2D, 3D and 4D.
+The standard property types supported are float, integer, boolean, string, set (for enumeration) and Vector 2D, 3D and 4D.
 The following example show all of these property types:

 .. code-block:: python